Skip to main content

 You must register as a vendor with LA County at doingbusiness.lacounty.gov.

-Check out the Request for Bid requirements at bit.ly/FoodCartRFB and attend a virtual non-mandatory bidder’s conference!
+Check out the Request for Bid requirements at bit.ly/FoodCartRFB.
+If you missed the virtual non-mandatory bidder’s conference, visit here to watch a recording.

 Get your cart blueprint approved by the Department of Public Health (DPH).
 Note – post-bid approvals are accepted but must be acquired prior to award.
 For questions, please contact the Los Angeles County DPH’s Environmental Health Mobile Food Program: